Asami1997/asami1997/README.md

 > \- Steve Jobs

-- 🔭 I’m currently working on: Data Anlysis with Python
+- 🔭 I’m currently working on: Data Analysis with Python
 - 🌱 I’m currently learning: New ways to manipulate and harness data

 ### Languages and Tools: